This Apple Cider Turkey Brine is the BEST Turkey Brine Recipe!

 Here are the ingredients and a few other essentials for your Turkey Brine Recipe:

-(For exact recipe amounts of each ingredient, be sure to scroll down to the recipe card.)
+For exact recipe amounts of each ingredient, be sure to scroll down to the bottom of this post to the recipe card.
+Thanks!

 Step 2: Combine all ingredients in a stock pot and bring to a boil

-When making this Apple Cider Turkey Brine, you’ll need a large stock pot to bring the salt, spices and liquid to a boil.
+When making this Apple Cider Turkey Brine, you’ll need a large stock pot or Dutch Oven to bring the salt, spices and liquid to a boil.
 In addition to a gallon of water, I’ve also added a half gallon of apple cider.

 With the oranges, cinnamon and cloves, this brine smells absolutely amazing when coming to a simmer.
 You’ll want to stir the brine mixture often while it comes to a boil, as the salt and sugar need to dissolve in the liquid.